gdscwm/snake/workshop-1/README.md

 `display`, and `time`.
 ___

-## First steps
+## First steps: making our game board

 We're familiar with the classic snake game: snake that gets longer every time it eats a snack, and dies if it runs into itself.
 What functions, classes, etc would we need to implement this?
+Think about it before moving on.
+___

-# STOP! don't scroll yet, spoilers ahead
+# WAIT! don't scroll yet, spoilers ahead

+___

 Here's the skeleton file for our snake game.